ExecNet Timeline

 - Cyllon Systems International, Ltd. ceases operations.

-- ExecNet is acquired by Thomas Juliano, who integrates it into Image’FX Productions Inc.
+- ExecNet is acquired by Thomas Juliano and integrated into Image’FX Productions, Inc..

 📆 2000–2010 – Dormancy and Legacy Preservation

-- Archives and scripts are preserved for historical value.
+- Archives, scripts, and documentation are preserved for historical reference.

 📆 2020–Present – Archive Site